 However, pregnant women who contract COVID-19 appear to be at higher risk of complications from the disease than non-pregnant women of reproductive age.
 These complications include Intensive Care Unit admission, the need for mechanical ventilation, and the need for extracorporeal membrane oxygenation (ECMO).
 Learn more.

-There are currently three COVID-19 vaccines in the United States that have been given Emergency Use Authorization by the FDA: Pfizer-BioNTech, Moderna, and Johnson & Johnson/Janssen.
+There are currently three COVID-19 vaccines in the United States approved and/or authorized for use: Comirnaty (formerly known as Pfizer-BioNTech), Moderna (SpikeVax in Canada, Europe), and Johnson & Johnson/Janssen.